Hot weather guidelines

 Workers

-- Drink lots of cool beverages (plain water is the liquid of choice).
+- Stay hydrated.
+Drink lots of cool beverages (plain water is the drink of choice).

-- Closely monitor and check on co-workers for signs of heat illness.
+- Follow the established buddy system and closely monitor and check on co-workers for signs of heat illness.

 During an extreme heat alert